-In addition, the following adjustments must also be made:

-- open manual valves up-line from the gas train. - ➤ Adjust the minimum gas pressure switch to the start of the scale (Fig. 36). - ➤ Adjust the air pressure switch to the zero position of the scale (Fig. 35). - Purge the air from the gas line. - ➤ Continue to purge the air (we recommend using a plastic tube routed outside the building) until gas is smelt. - ➤ Fit a U-type manometer (Fig. 28) to the gas pressure test point on the sleeve. - ➤ The manometer readings are used to calculate the 2nd stage operation burner power using the Tab.
-G. - Connect two lamps or testers to the two gas line solenoid valves VR and VS to check the exact moment at which voltage is supplied.
+- In addition, the following adjustments must also be made: - ► open the manual valves upline of the gas train. - Adjust the minimum gas pressure switch to the start of the scale (Fig. 35). - Adjust the air pressure switch to the start of the scale (Fig. 34). - Purge the air from the gas line.
+We recommend using a plastic tube routed outside the building and to purge air until gas is smelt. - Fit a U-type pressure gauge (Fig. 27) to the gas pressure test point on the pipe coupling. - Used to obtain the approximate burner output in the 2nd stage using the Tab.
+G on page 20. - Connect two lamps or testers parallel to the two gas line solenoid valves VR1 and VS in order to check the exact moment at which voltage is supplied.
 This operation is unnecessary if each of the two solenoid valves is equipped with a pilot light that signals voltage passing through.